kcm2/ab/docs/references/angelbeats/abanime.rst

 * They take a break and Otonashi and Iwasawa talk outside of the classroom.
 Iwasawa comments that Otonashi doesn't have his memories yet.
 * Otonashi says that he heard Yuri's memories.
 Iwasawa says they are bad, but hers are not as bad.
 * Iwasawa starts talking about her past.
     | She says that her parents were always fighting.
+Her dad was a drinker.
+    | She didn't have a room of her own, so she would curl up in a corner and cover her ears.
+    | She explains how she closed herself up into her own shell (aka, dissociating).
+    | She discovered a band called "Sad Machine" in a music store [#ep3-hmv]_ and was able to connect to the artist.
+    | She came across a thrown away guitar and began playing and singing on the street.
+    | She kept the guitar and went through school.
+A teacher says "with your grades, you could go anywhere".
+    | She says that she doesn't want to rely on her parents anymore.
+    | She worked different jobs to save up money and auditioned for music studios.
+    | She thought that when she graduated, she would be able to leave the broken home and move to Toyoko and live as a mucician.
+    | She collapses at work.
+She awoke in the hospital unable to speak.
+    | She had suffered from a cerebral contusion.
+An aphasia from a stroke. [#ep3-stroke]_
+    | The blow to the head would have been caused by being hit by a bottle during one of her parents fights after getting the guitar.
+    | Iwasawa passed away at some point. [#ep3-iwasawadeath]_
+* Hisako calls Iwasawa back into the room, saying they are tired of waiting.
+* Kanade takes down a poster, with a crowed of students around her asking her not to.
+* She disappears from them, but she is walking down the cooridoor looking at the poster, and comments to herself:
+    | "It's like I'm the bad guy".
+* The students start arriving in the gym. [#ep3-shoes]_
+* Iwasawa starts playing, and the others break into Kanade's room.
+* Otonashi is confused, closes the door and turns the lights on, the lights quickly get turned off.
+* Takeyama breaks the encryption and gets into Kanade's computer.
+* The teachers arrive at the gym to stop the concert.
+Kanade also arrives at the gym.
+* Back in Kanade's room, the SSS discover the school roster.
+* The teachers restrain GirlDeMo the concert has stopped.
+Kanade begins to leave.
+* Iwasawa and Hisako break free, Hisako runs to the audio control room.
+* Iwasawa starts singing "My Song", Hisako broadcasts the music to the entire school.
+* Kanade, outside of the gym hears this and goes back inside.
+* Back in Kanade's room, the SSS discover Angel Player and Kanade's powers.
+* Iwasawa goes to fall on her knees, but vanishes and drops the guitar.
+* The audience is shocked.
+Kanade is at the gym doors and sees this, but turns and walks away.
+* The next day, in the principal's office, the SSS discuss what happened.
+    | Angel has been developing her own abilities.
+    | Yuri thinks that Kanade is making her own weapons, meaning there is no god.
+    | Furthermore, if she is an angel, why doesn't god give her any powers.
+* On the topic of Iwasawa, Yuri says that Iwasawa accepted her fate.
+* Otonashi thinks to himself that just following what Kanade says isn't that simple to leave the world.

 .. [#ep3-gdm] The start time on the poster says the concert starts at 7pm.

-* Yuri comments:

-[...]
-iwasawa and otonashi talk on the school rooms iwasawa collaspes at work
-   cause: cerbral contusion. an aphasia from a stroke
-   - cant speak anymorew
-   caused by a blow to the head at a fight iwasawa died in the jospital kanade takes a poster down, with a crowed around her asking her not to - she says "it's as if im the bad guy - need to check gdm op starts at 7 others break into her rooms the teachers arrive at the gym and stop the concert. kanade is there but doesn't do anything, and leaves iwasawa sings her song, kanade hears and goes back inside the gym iwasawa goes to fall on her knees, but vanishes, drops the guitar kanade is at the gym door and sees this, walks away
-- time skip to next day
-meeting about having learnt kanade made her own powers yuri has doubts
-"in order to disappear, one does as tenshi instructs and leads a normal school life"
+.. [#ep3-hmv] Think of a HMV type store.
+.. [#ep3-stroke] Aphasia is a language disorder, which was caused by a stroke.
+This was caused by the cerebral contusion, which is a bruise of the brain, caused by a blow to the head.
+.. [#ep3-iwasawadeath] How Iwasawa died, or when isn't clear.
+.. [#ep3-shoes] The students are not wearing shoes in the gym, but are wearing socks.

 Episode 4
 -----------